 Landlord’s Insurance: Contents Insurance

-There are two types of contents insurance available to landlords: Limited Contents Insurance and Full Contents Insurance.
+Two types of contents insurance are available to landlords: Limited Contents Insurance and Full Contents Insurance.

 Limited Contents Insurance is an ideal policy for landlords renting out an unfurnished or part-furnished property.
 It covers items such as white goods, electrical equipment, carpets and curtains.

-Full Contents Insurance would be more appropriate for a landlord renting out a property that is fully furnished.
-This will protect everything in the property that the landlord has supplied and give them peace of mind knowing that if anything is damaged by the tenant, the cost is covered.
+Full Contents Insurance would be more appropriate for a landlord renting out a fully furnished property.
+This will protect everything in the property that the landlord has supplied and give them peace of mind, knowing that if anything is damaged by the tenant, the cost is covered.

 It’s important to remind your tenant that their belongings are not covered by your Contents Insurance.
 To protect their own possessions, they must take out their own policy.